breaclark/drum-machine/README.md

 # DrumMachine

+## A website made using angular and multiple components.
+## By Brea Borlas

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

+## Setup/Installation Requirements

+1. Clone this repository
+2. Navigate into the local repository folder
+3. Run npm install
+4. Run ng serve to open in a browser

+## Known Bugs
+* No known bugs.

+## Technologies Used
+* HTML
+* CSS
+* Javascript
+* Angular

 ## User Stories
 | Number | User Story |